31 RV Camping Tips for Beginners (Helpful Guide)

 RV Travel

-Avoid driving during rush hour.
-Leave after 9:00 AM to skip the morning rush hour.
-Stop and have lunch during the noon rush.
-And plan to arrive at your destination by 4:00 PM to avoid the evening rush hour.
-This strategy gives you about 6 hours of travel time per day, which is a reasonable amount of time on the road to avoid fatigue.
+I always try to avoid driving during rush hour.
+Leaving after 9:00 AM helps me skip the morning rush.
+I also like to stop and have lunch during the noon rush.
+Planning to arrive at my destination by 4:00 PM avoids the evening rush hour, giving me about 6 hours of travel time each day.
+This helps prevent fatigue.
 (See tip #23)

 rush hour traffic cars exitPin